ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Spatial Components Sample.md

 ## Description
 ### Scene
-The scene is our focus in this sample, unlike the previous.
+The scene is our focus in this sample, unlike in [[Basic Radio Sample|the previous]].
 Selecting the Radio object shows a RadioOutput again, this time with a far simpler RadioData linked to it, that simply plays the same track as constant- but this time with one difference: **Force Global** is unticked.
 ![[Pasted image 20251007233604.png]]
 Having this option unticked forces us to use spatial RadioBroadcasters for our audio, instead of it being audible everywhere.
 Let's have a closer look at some objects in the scene for more information.